Copywriting Strategies You Need to Engage Consumers With Content

 Bidirectionality.
 There are two types of thinking here: divergent (quantitative) and convergent (qualitative).
 First, we work on the number of problems to identify or ideas to generate, and then we choose the best ones.

 It’s okay to make mistakes.
 Design thinkers accept their mistakes and do not hesitate to make them.
 Often, it’s a mistake that leads to an extraordinary decision.

 Prototyping.
-It's not a completed content piece but something that explains how it will look like.
-It can be a chart, free graphics, presentation, or just a hand-painted picture on a whiteboard.
-In other words, it's a detailed outline.
+It’s not a completed content piece but something that explains how it will look like.
+It can be a chart, free graphics, presentation, or just a hand-painted picture on an online whiteboard.
+In other words, it’s a detailed outline.

 Testing it as soon as possible.
 When content is ready, give it to users and get feedback from them.
 Improve it.
 Revise and edit it again.
 Create two content pieces and use A/B testing to see which one to leave.
 Testing and analyzing is a proven way to avoid failures.